-1.1 Structure: PACRA evaluates the legal structure of the entity.
+- 1.1 Structure: PACRA evaluates the legal structure of the entity.
 Legal status determines the level of expected stability.
 In cases where the entity is a large financial institute and has a complex business structure, there are unique challenges in evaluating credibility of the entity.
-PACRA considers the characteristics of the entity as at times entities are run as family concerns despite legally structured as public limited company.
+PACRA considers the characteristics of the entity as at times a public company structure might operates like a private company.
 Meanwhile, the level of perceived stability gradually increases from a private entity to a listed entity.
-However, unnecessary complex structures when compared to asset size, scale and peers of the same industry would have an adverse effect on the credit scoring of the entity.

-1.2 Background: PACRA looks at the progress of the entity from its historical past in order to understand the evolution of the entity from where it stood to where it currently stand at.
+However, unnecceasily complex structures when compared to asset size, scale and peers of the same industry would have an adverse effect on the credit scoring of the entity. - 1.2 Background: PACRA looks at the progress of the entity since its inception in order to understand the evolution of the entity from where it started to where it currently stand at.
 The background of the entity helps PACRA in assessing how and through what means the entity has achieved the desired expansion.
-However, it also help PACRA in establishing the scope of work in terms of its complexity.
-1.3 Operations: The assessment of operations of the entity depends on the type of the industry and the stage the business is in.
+However, it also help PACRA in establishing the scope of work in terms of its complexity. - 1.3 Operations: The assessment of operations of the entity depends on the type of the industry and the stage the business is in.
 Here PACRA reviews the diversity, geographic spread of operations, and diversification of major borrowers and lenders.
 Later, PACRA places the entity within its relative universe to evaluate critical factors that provide competitive advantage.
 Size may be an important factor if it confers major advantages in terms of operating efficiency and competitive position.